nimbly-dev/SQLExecutor-AI/backend/README.md

     - This can be enabled on Tenant Settings
     - Add two new boolean settings (QUERY_SCOPE_CONFIDENCE_LEVEL_THRESHOLD, SQL_GENERATION_CONFIDENCE_LEVEL_THRESHOLD)
 8. Change Settings Document Schema to allow grouping of settings_category by dict-key.
-9. Add Settings description to Settings Document Schema
-10. Create UNIFIED root level logging for Backend
+9. Create UNIFIED root level logging for Backend
-11. Lessen Python model files by combining small child objects to their object parent file.
+10. Lessen Python model files by combining small child objects to their object parent file.